The war and concentration camps

 Distrust of Uitlanders increased.
 Concessions were made by the ZAR government, but they would not grant the Uitlanders full voting rights, because they could see this leading to them losing control of their country.
 Chamberlain maintained his pressure.
 Marthinus Steyn, the President of the Free State, sponsored a conference in Bloemfontein in June 1899 in a final attempt to resolve the franchise issue.
 The British High Commissioner, Alfred Milner, proposed unrealistic conditions – full enfranchisement of the Uitlanders; English to be the language for the ZAR Volksraad; and all laws of the Volksraad to be approved by the British Parliament.
 The talks collapsed.

 In September 1899, Chamberlain demanded full voting rights and representation for the Uitlanders.
-On 9 October 1899, Paul Kruger, issued an ultimatum giving the British 48 hours to withdraw all their troops, which had been increasing, from the borders of the ZAR and the Free State.
+On 9 October 1899, Paul Kruger, issued an ultimatum giving the British 48 hours to withdraw all their troops from the borders of the ZAR and the Free State, where they had been building up.
 Britain ignored the ultimatum and on 11 October 1899, the ZAR and the Free State declared war on Britain.
 The Second Anglo Boer War had begun.

 The war had three phases.
 In the first phase, the Boers mounted pre-emptive strikes into Natal and the Cape Colony.
 They besieged the towns of Ladysmith in Natal and Mafikeng (Mafeking) and Kimberley in the Cape Colony.
 The British commander, General Sir Redvers Buller VC, felt that his best approach was attacking up the centre of the country, but saw the necessity of relieving the sieges.
 He took direct field command in Natal while Lt.
 General Methuen advanced on Kimberley.
 None of this went well.
 Both suffered significant defeats in what became known as Black Week, 10 ‑ 17 December 1899.